99alexx/Should_I_Fish_README/README.md

 Decided to go with one decimal for the index(e.g. 4.2) instead of a whole number , since it gives and feels lika a more accurate and honest value.

+2025-10-15:
+Converted the calculate algoritm to JavaScript, and it is working well.
+I also decided to include a average index value, which is the primary data the user will see.
+I think it is more valuable to see an average index of the whole day, and also have the option to check specific hours during the day.
+I decided to make two types of index's, one with Solunar and one without in the calculation, since it is somewhat of a "controversial" metric.
+So making it on/off option is advantageous.

+To make it as user friendly as possible, I want the user to quickly understand the index and what it means, so I'm thinking of making a info box in the header, if clicked the user will be navigated to the "Info Card".
+I have already implemented the navigation part.

+I think the majority of backend functionality is finished.
+Next step is to:
+- Finish the UI
+- Make it responsive
+- On/Off button for solunar values
+- Implement robust error handling

 # Workflow
 - Create a basic UI